 Silver fillings are extremely stiff and they do not reconnect the tooth back together because there is no adhesion between the silver filling and your tooth.
-As a result, teeth restored with silver fillings are much weaker than intact teeth and experience more complications.
-Also, the placement of silver fillings requires shaving and removal of healthy portions of teeth as part of the technique and material requirements, leading to further weakening of the tooth.
-These shortcomings make teeth restored with silver fillings very likely to develop cracks and experience other complications including sensitivity, pain, gaps around the edges, cavities, root canals, fractures and a higher chance of extraction.
+As a result, teeth restored with silver fillings are much weaker than intact teeth and experience more complications including fractues and cracks.
+Also, the placement of silver fillings requires shaving and removal of healthy portions of teeth as part of the technique requirements, leading to further weakening of the remaining tooth.
+Teeth with silver fillings experience complications including cracks, sensitivity, pain, gaps around the margins/edges, cavities, root canals, fractures and a higher chance of extraction.

 Silver Teeth Needing Replacement

 REPLACING SILVER FILLINGS – TREATMENT OPTIONS